Geometric and arithmetic aspects of approximation vectors: Some reasonable cross-sections

 \subsection{Parameterizing $\sro$}

 One of the advantages of the cross-section $\sro$ is that it has a nice description in terms of orbits and groups.
-Let that is, $H = H^\leq$ is the group defined in \eqref{eq: non-expanding group} and Proposition \ref{prop: horospherical and generic}, the orbit $H\Z^n$ is the space $\crly{E}_n= \XX_n(\mathbf{e}_n)$ of lattices which contain $\mathbf{e}_n$ as a primitive vector (see \eqref{eq: all functionals}), and $U$ is the {\em expanding horospherical group of $a_t$ in positive time}.
+Let that is, $H $ is the group defined in \eqref{eq: non-expanding group}, the group generated by $H$ and $\{a_t\}$ is the group $H^{\leq}$ appearing in Proposition \ref{prop: horospherical and generic}, the orbit $H\Z^n$ is the space $\crly{E}_n= \XX_n(\mathbf{e}_n)$ of lattices which contain $\mathbf{e}_n$ as a primitive vector (see \eqref{eq: all functionals}), and $U$ is the {\em expanding horospherical group of $a_t$ in positive time}.

 We let $\bar{B}_r \subset \R^d$ denote the closed ball centered at $\mathbf{0} \in \R^d$, with respect to our chosen norm (note that the norm is suppressed from the notation).
 Consider the map Note that the map $v\mapsto u(v)\mb{e}_n$ is a bijection between $\bar{B}_{r_0}$ and $D_{r_0}$.
 It follows that $\vphi$ is onto $\sro$, and